Marc Laidlaw: 1990s–2016: Valve

-Departure from Valve
+2016–present: Departure from Valve

 Laidlaw announced his departure from Valve in January 2016.
-He said the primary reason for his departure was his age, and planned to return to writing stories.
-Laidlaw later said he had tired of the FPS form and of solving the problems of storytelling in a Half-Life-style narrative; he said he had "always hoped that we'd stumble into a more expansive vocabulary or grammar for storytelling within the FPS medium, one that would let you do more than shoot or push buttons, or push crates".
+He said the primary reason for his departure was his age, and that he planned to return to writing stories.
+He felt he was becoming a "negative force" at Valve and hampering the creative process, saying: "I think at some point you need to let the people who are the fans and the creators who've come in because of what they learned from you maybe, and let them have that.
+We didn't need me going, 'Well, the G-Man wouldn't do that in my day.'"
+Laidlaw also said he had tired of the FPS genre and of solving storytelling problems in a Half-Life-style narrative.
+He said he had "always hoped that we'd stumble into a more expansive vocabulary or grammar for storytelling within the FPS medium, one that would let you do more than shoot or push buttons, or push crates".

 On August 25, 2017, Laidlaw published a short story titled "Epistle 3", describing it as "a snapshot of a dream I had many years ago".
-Journalists interpreted it as a summary of what could have been the plot for the canceled game Half-Life 2: Episode Three, though Laidlaw later denied this.
+Journalists interpreted it as a summary of what could have been the plot for Half-Life 2: Episode Three, though Laidlaw later denied this.
 In 2023, Laidlaw said he regretted publishing the story.
-He said he had been "deranged" and "completely out of touch", and that publishing the story had created problems for his former colleagues at Valve.
-Valve released a new Half-Life game, Half-Life: Alyx, in 2020.
+He said he had been "deranged" and "completely out of touch" at the time, and that it had created problems for his former colleagues at Valve.
+Valve released a new game, Half-Life: Alyx, in 2020.
 As of 2023, Laidlaw had not played it and said: "I don't ever need to see another Combine soldier again, not even in VR."
+He said he would not be interested in returning for future Half-Life games, but remained open to working on games with other studios.

-In 2018, Laidlaw completed a new novel, Underneath the Oversea, but could not find a publisher and self-published it on Kindle "to zero notice".
-He said he had the publishing world had "forgotten who he was" and that his age prevented publishers from building a new audience.
+In 2018, Laidlaw completed a new novel, Underneath the Oversea, but could not find a publisher and self-published it on Kindle.
+He said the publishing world had "forgotten who he was" and that his age prevented publishers from building a new audience.
+In 2025, Laidlaw's short story "400 Boys", published in 1983, was adapted as an episode of the Netflix series Love, Death & Robots.
+Laidlaw was not involved in the production, and said "it just was fun to sit back and not have to be involved in the trenches on something for once".

 Personal life

-In 2003, Laidlaw said his favorite games included The Legend of Zelda, Animal Crossing, Castlevania: Symphony of the Night, Ico, Fatal Frame and Thief: The Dark Project.
+In 2003, Laidlaw said his favorite games included the Legend of Zelda series, Animal Crossing, Um Jammer Lammy, Castlevania: Symphony of the Night, Ico, Fatal Frame and Thief: The Dark Project.
 After leaving Valve, Laidlaw moved to Kauai, Hawaii.
+He moved to Los Angeles in 2020.
 He has an amateur radio license and his call sign is WH6FXC.
+Laidlaw also writes and records music.